likalikali/jupyternotebook_fish_reader/README.md

 # Jupyternotebook_fish_reader
-Read novel when using jupyter notebook.
+Read novels when using jupyter notebook.